 I surfed around the Internet to find out what people had to say about Mr. Lyte on other social-media platforms, and I found some very interesting comments about him.
 One of his critics went as far as accusing him of being a false prophet.
 Whatever he may or may not be, I am not at all impressed with his chastising lecture on the subject.

-Did it ever occur to Mr. Lyte that that there are compelling circumstances out there that drive people over the edge to a point of desperation that nothing seems like a bad idea as opposed to going on with whatever is making them hurt or suffer?
+Did it ever occur to Mr. Lyte that that there are compelling circumstances out there that drive people over the edge to a point of such desperation that nothing seems like a bad idea as opposed to going on with whatever is making them hurt or suffer?
 He treats the entire suicide-to-Hell myth like one cold mathematical equation.
 He has claimed that he has had a near-death experience that caused him to experience hellfire.

-Nevertheless, even if he did actually see everything that he did while he was supposed to be dead, it could very well all have been a hallucination rather than reality.
+Nevertheless, even if he did actually see everything that he did when he supposedly had a brush with death, it could very well all have been a hallucination rather than reality.
 In a video of his, YouTuber Shane Dawson sets forth the deduction that often people who have near-death experiences only see what they expect to see whether it be angels or demons.
 Watch his video below to get a full understanding of what he means.